Legislative Sejm (1947–1952)

 Legislative Sejm (Sejm Ustawodawczy) was the first national parliament (Sejm) of the newly created Polish People's Republic.
-It was elected in the 1947 Polish legislative election, the first since World War II.
+It was elected in the 1947 Polish parliamentary election, the first since World War II.
 The first Legislative Sejm was formed in the aftermath of World War I on the territories of the newly formed Second Polish Republic.

 History

 On February 5, 1947, the Sejm elected Bolesław Bierut as President of the Republic of Poland.
 On July 22, 1952, the Sejm passed the Constitution of the Polish People's Republic.
 It made the communist-led Sejm "the highest organ of State authority".
 Despite this, the real source of power was the Polish United Workers' Party (PZPR) and its Central Committee, which was not regulated by the constitution but rather its own statute.

 Composition

 The composition of the Legislative Sejm was as follows: